 Working on Performance asked before the Project starts.
 Not "we'll aim for good scores"—actual numbers.
 For reference, the Oxbridge Summer Courses site we built hit mobile Core Web Vitals passed with LCP 1.8s and CLS 0.01.
 That was the target going in, not a happy accident at the end.

-Headless WordPress vs full migration
+Headless WordPress vs full headless CMS migration

-FAQs: WordPress to Next.js migration
+FAQs: WordPress to headless CMS migration

-Its Range is: Almost 6 weeks for a small brochure site with clear content, up to 6 months for a large platform with e-commerce or complex integrations.
+About 6 weeks for a small brochure site with clear content, up to 6 months for a large platform with e-commerce or complex integrations.

 They can, if the migration is handled carelessly.
 A proper redirect map, pre-launch SEO audit, and monitoring setup in place before go-live will prevent most of the damage.
 Rankings sometimes dip slightly during the transition period regardless—Google needs time to recrawl.
 A well-executed migration recovers within weeks.
 A badly managed one can take months.

-I have to leave WordPress completely?
+Do I have to leave WordPress completely?

 Can I migrate WooCommerce to Next.js?